misakey/frontend/README.md

 Those translation files are loaded by XHR request.
 We did that to optimize the size of loaded locales.
 - in `src/constants/locales` we have all common locales, they are loaded everywhere in the app.
     - `fields`: for all fields translations.
 It only contains translation used by Field component
-    - `landing`: the landing translations.
-I didn't put it in XHR to limit XHR call in landing loading.
-The perf impact is minor (very few translation keys) but that reduce by one the number of XHR call on the landing page
     - `commons`: for transversal non component-specific translation (little words, HTTP error codes, inter-workspace infos)
     - `components`: For components specific translations (drawer, appbar, ...).
 Only for components that are not workspace specific